ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part03.md

 #### Context and Namespace Switching

 All the context and name space switching can get really tedious so I introduce to you a wonderful tool called KubeSwitch.
+In the below step-by-step I show you how I set mine up.

 - [Kubeswitch on Github](https://github.com/danielfoehrKn/kubeswitch)
 - [The case of Kubeswitch](https://danielfoehrkn.medium.com/the-case-of-kubeswitch-aff4b6a04ae7)